Contexter/FountainAI/Workbooks/Documentation_ Prompt First - A Productive Approach to Application Development in ChatGPT-4 with Canvas.md

 # Documentation: Prompt First - A Productive Approach to Application Development in ChatGPT-4 with Canvas

-> Say "I want " in time
+> Say "I want!" in time

 ## Introduction